LucMarechal/Soft-Robotics-Materials-Database/README.md

 ### The Soft Robotics Database App

 In addition to visualising raw experimental data, the app allows you to fit a range of constitutive models and extract the respective model parameters for your own soft robotics applications in the **Constitutive Models** section.

-Detailed information on the test setup used to acquire the experimental data is provided within the app and on the respective [Wiki page](https://github.com/LucMarechal/Soft-Robotics-Materials-Database/wiki/Setup-and-Characterisation).
-The **Materials Comparison** tab lets you to easily visualise and compare all tested materials to select the right silicone rubber for your soft robot projects.
+How to use the App ? :point_right: https://github.com/LucMarechal/Soft-Robotics-Materials-Database/wiki/Soft-Robotics-Materials-Database-App

 ### Citing